PiggyAwesome/useless/README.md

-Yo mamma so fat, you could slap her butt and ride the waves.
+Yo mamma so fat when she saw a bus she said come back Twinkie